Convert Your Book to an Epub File

 If you’re happy with the results, then start building an empire on Instafreebie!
 If you’d like to go the extra mile and add a fancy table of contents, though, then read on.

-In the main Calibre window, right click your book and select "Edit book.”
+In the main Calibre window, right click on your book and select "Edit Book."

-Welcome to the “Edit Book” portion of Calibre!
-If you look on the left side, you’ll see Calibre’s file browser.
+You will be taken to a new page.
+If you look on the left side of this 'Edit Book' page, you’ll see Calibre’s file browser.
 This shows all the files that make up an epub.
 If you take a closer look, every chapter is just an HTML file.
 Epubs are really zip files that house HTM L and CSS files.
-You can think of an epub ebook as a mini webpage.
+You can think of an epub ebook as a mini

 Click “OK” when you’re finished.

 Now that the table of contents is populated, we need to actually add it to the book.
-Go back to the “Tools” menu at the top of the screen and highlight “Table of Contents” again, but this time click “Insert inline Table of Contents.”
+Go to the “Tools” menu at the very top of your screen and highlight “Table of Contents," and then click “Insert inline Table of Contents.”

-Now that the table of contents is actually added to your book, we need to place it in the right spot.
-That file browser (lower right side) that you see on the “Edit Book” screen?
-It shows you where the files are positioned in your book.
-And position matters.
-By default, Calibre places the table of contents at the beginning.
-Before your cover.
-That’s weird.
+Now that the table of contents is actually added to your book, place it in the right spot.
+The file browser on the lower right side shows you where the files are positioned in your book.
+By default, Calibre places the table of contents at the beginning, before your cover.

 When you double-click a file in the Calibre file browser, you’ll see the HTML used, as well as a preview of what it looks like when viewing it in an e-reader.
 If you have the previously listed pages and need to find out which files they are in, just double-click the first few files to see their contents in the preview panel.

-Since we don’t have any of those files in our ebook, we’ll place our table of contents after the book’s title page.
+If you don’t have any of those files in your ebook, place your table of contents after the book’s title page.

-We’re almost done!
-We just need to save our changes.
-Click the “File” menu at the top of the screen and then select Save.
+Make sure to save your changes.
+Click the “File” menu at the very top of your computer screen and then select "Save."